 The computer instructions which form programs must follow certain rules, or the computer will not be able to understand them.
 The rules for writing programs resemble the rules of a spoken language, and so the set of instructions is often said to form a programming language.
-There are many different computer programming languages; the one that the Atari XL understands (in common with most other personal computers) is called BASIC.
-(The name BASIC is an acronym for Beginners' Allpurpose Symbolic Instruction Code.)
+There are many different computer programming languages; the one that the Atari 130XE understands (in common with most other personal computers) is called BASIC.
+(The name BASIC is an acronym for Beginners' All-purpose Symbolic Instruction Code.)

 A programming language is much simpler than a human language because computers, for all their power, are not as good at understanding languages as people are.
-The BASIC language used by the XL has only about 80 words.
+The BASIC language used by the 130XE has only about 80 words.
 The rules for combining the words - the 'grammar' of the language - are much more strict than for a language like English, again because it is difficult to make computers that can use languages in the relaxed sort of way in which we speak English.
 These may seem like limitations, but in fact as you will discover BASIC is still a powerful language, and it is possible to write programs to perform very complex tasks.

 Finally, remember this.
 Your computer will not do anything unless you tell it to, so whatever happens, you're the boss.
-The XL won't take over the world unless you make it!
+Your Atari won't take over the world unless you make it!

-SETTING UP YOUR XL
+SETTING UP YOUR 130XE

-Before you can use your Atari XL, you must connect it to a power supply and to a television.
-To load and save programs you will also need to connect a cassette unit to the XL.
+Before you can use your Atari 130XE, you must connect it to a power supply and to a television.
+To load and save programs you will also need to connect a cassette unit to the 130XE.
 Before connecting anything, make sure you know what should plug in where.
-The diagrams above show all the connector sockets of the XL.
+The diagrams above show all the connector sockets of the 130XE.
+There are several sockets through which the 130XE passes and receives information, and one through which it gets the electrical power it needs to operate.
+The sockets are clearly labelled, but refer to the diagram before plugging anything in.

-The Atari XL Connectors - Rear View
+The Atari 130XE Connectors - Rear View

-The Atari XL Connectors - Side View
+The Atari 130XE Connectors - Side View